 Flooding is the most common natural disaster in Canada.
-Flood:Ed helps students understand the impact of flooding and invites them to explore ways they can prepare against flooding at home and school.
+Flood:ED helps students understand the impact of flooding and invites them to explore ways they can prepare against flooding at home and school.

 Students learn about ecosystems, cycles of matter, and how to make changes to our ecological footprint.

-Students investigate how to deal with climate change in their own community.
+Learners investigate how to deal with climate change in their own community.